pathos41/A-Simple-Color-Guessing-Game/README.md

 # A-Simple-Color-Guessing-Game
-A simple website for guessing colors in RGB format
+A simple website for guessing colors in RGB format.